IuliaCapralova/Nitrate-Spatial-Modeling-NL/README.md

 ---

-# Explainable Spatial Modeling of Groundwater Nitrate Leaching in the Netherlands
+# Explainable Spatial Modeling of Nitrate Leaching in the Netherlands

 ---